hubmapconsortium/portal-ui/.github/PULL_REQUEST_TEMPLATE.md

 ## Summary

 Briefly describe the feature being introduced/bug being fixed/whatever other changes are being made.
-Describe any implications this change may have on other parts of the application.
+Mention any implications this change may have on other parts of the application.

-## Design Documentation
+## Design Documentation/Original Tickets

-Link to any design documents or diagrams relevant to this feature.
+Link to any design documents, diagrams, or JIRA tickets relevant to this feature.

 ## Testing